kaizen-ai/kaizenflow/docs/work_organization/kaizenflow.organize_your_work.how_to_guide.md

 ## Tech leads

-- Tech leads are contributors that have put more effort in Kaizenflow and / or have more experience in research and development
+- Tech leads are contributors that have put more effort in KaizenFlow and / or have more experience in research and development

 - The same project (e.g., Web3, Model, Arbitrage, NLP) can have multiple tech